tellapart/aurproxy/README.md

   isn't in your ephemeral port range and then set your job up to be run in a dedicated group with a "host" constraint value of "limit:1" in order to ensure only 1 aurproxy task instance per slave for that job.

+## Traffic Mirroring:

+Aurproxy HTTP traffic mirroring uses [gor](https://github.com/buger/gor).
+It is set up to replicate a fixed number of queries per second over a TCP stream to one or more gor replication servers.
+Aurproxy finds gor instances using sources, and will update its gor command line to add new endpoints as they appear and remove old ones as they disappear.

+To use traffic mirroring:

+1. Set up a gor replication server.
+It can be but doesn't have to be in Aurora.
+2. Add a gor_process to your Aurproxy task definition.

+        # max_failures=0 is important:
+        # aurproxy kills the gor process when it updates mirror.sh,
+        # and max_failures=0 means that Aurora won't treat the task as
+        # unhealthy after some number of gor process restarts.
+        gor_process = Process(
+          name='gor',
+          cmdline='/etc/aurproxy/gor/mirror.sh',
+          max_failures=0)

+3. Pass values for mirror_source (an aurproxy source configured to point to your gor replication server(s)), mirror_ports, mirror_max_qps, and mirror_max_update_frequency into aurproxy when starting it.

 ## Lifecycle